AmrHMorsy/AmrMorsy.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am Amr Morsy, a Software Engineer and a Computational Artist with over five years of experience in Computer Graphics, Computer Animation, and Game Development.
-I specialize in crafting immersive game engines, advanced simulations, captivating animations and engaging games.
+I specialize in crafting immersive game engines, advanced simulations, captivating animations and engaging video games.